satya-arjunan/visocyteold/Utilities/Doxygen/pages/PropertyHints.md

 Here, we want the UseOffscreenRenderingForScreenshots property linked with the corresponding property on the RenderViewSettings proxy.
-When this tag is encountered by vtkSMParaViewPipelineController::PostInitializeProxy(), it will try to locate an existing proxy of registered as (settings, RenderViewSettings). vtkSMParaViewPipelineController::InitializeSession() ensures that all proxies encountered in
+When this tag is encountered by vtkSMVisocytePipelineController::PostInitializeProxy(), it will try to locate an existing proxy of registered as (settings, RenderViewSettings). vtkSMVisocytePipelineController::InitializeSession() ensures that all proxies encountered in
 \c settings group are created and registered using the same group.
-Thus, when the vtkSMParaViewPipelineController::PostInitializeProxy() looks for (settings, RenderViewSettings) proxy, it will find one and then be able to setup a property link to ensure that the property on the RenderView proxy is kept in sync with the property on the RenderViewSettings proxy.
+Thus, when the vtkSMVisocytePipelineController::PostInitializeProxy() looks for (settings, RenderViewSettings) proxy, it will find one and then be able to setup a property link to ensure that the property on the RenderView proxy is kept in sync with the property on the RenderViewSettings proxy.